-[41] Dwelling, single-family attached.
-One (1) of a series of two (2) or more single-family dwelling units on separate lots or in condominium ownership, which are joined at one (1) or more points by one (1) or more party walls or other common facilities not including the walls of an enclosed courtyard or similar area.
+Dwelling, Single-Family Attached (Townhome).
+One (1) of a series of two (2) or more single-family dwelling units which are joined at one (1) or more points by one (1) or more common walls.
+Each dwelling unit must have a separate entrance leading directly to the outdoors at ground level and be separately owned, with the owner of such unit having title to the land on which it sits.

+Dwelling, tenant.
+A residential structure located on a farm and occupied by a farm worker employed by the owner of the farm.

+Dwelling, Two-Family (Duplex).
+A dwelling containing two (2) dwelling units sharing a common wall on a single lot.
+Each dwelling unit must be occupied exclusively by one family.

+Educational Facilities.
+The Educational Facilities category includes use types such as public schools and private schools (including charter schools) at the elementary, middle, or high school level that provide State-mandated basic education or a comparable equivalent.
+This use category also includes colleges, universities, and other institutions of higher learning such as vocational or trade schools that offer courses of general or specialized study leading to a degree or certification.
+Accessory uses at all education uses may include offices, play areas, recreational and sport facilities, cafeterias, theaters, auditoriums, and before- or after-school day care.
+Accessory uses at colleges or universities may additionally include dormitories, food service, laboratories, health care facilities, meeting areas, athletic facilities and fields, maintenance facilities, and supporting uses (e.g., eating establishments, bookstores).

+Electronics Shop.
+A retail store that offers a variety of home and portable electronic devices, such as televisions, computers, cameras, mobile phones, car stereos, home appliances.

-[42] Erected.
+Erected.
 The word "erected" includes built, constructed, reconstructed, moved upon, or any physical operation on the premises required for building.
 Excavation, fill, drainage, demolition of an existing structure, and the like shall be considered part of erection.
 (See "Construction, actual.")

-[42.1] Executive director.
+Executive director.
 Executive director shall mean the executive director of the Macon-Bibb County Planning and Zoning Commission and for the purposes of these regulations may mean the zoning enforcement officer or his designee.
 (Added May 26, 1987, ZA87-05-03)

+Family.
+One (1) person or two (2) or more persons related by blood or marriage, with no more than two (2) roomers or boarders, and with any number of natural children, foster children, stepchildren or adopted children; a group of not more than four (4) persons not necessarily related by blood or marriage; or a group of persons otherwise meeting the requirements of Section 4.14 of this Resolution.

-[42.1A] Farm Winery.
+Farm Winery.
 A winery licensed as a "farm winery" under O.C.G.A. § 3-6-21.1.
 Alcoholic beverages may be sold for consumption on and off the premises to the extent allowed under and in compliance with appliable state and local law, including O.C.G.A.
 Title 3, Chapter 6.
 Food may be served, and events may be held, on the premises.
 (Added January 24, 2022, ZA21-002)

-[42.2] Fence.
-A structure, barrier, or enclosure, sturdily constructed of permanent materials such as wood, metal or wire gauge chain-links, stone (brick), etc. that is used to mark a boundary, define a specific area, or enclose a site for the purpose of protection, privacy or confinement.
+Fence.
+A structure, barrier, wall or enclosure, sturdily constructed of permanent materials such as wood, metal or wire gauge chain-links, stone (brick), etc. that is used to mark a boundary, define a specific area, or enclose a site for the purpose of protection, privacy, separation or confinement.
 (Added November 22, 1999, ZA99-11-01)